108th Field Artillery Regiment: History

+In 2024, A Battery of the 1-108th was organized from the members of the other batteries in the battalion to deploy in a security mission at Camp Lemonnier in Djibouti.
+The unit deployed within the larger Task Force organized by the 1-111th infantry battalion of the Pennsylvania army national guard but included other units from various other states such as Illinois and Puerto Rico.

 Organization

 The doctrinal organization of an Artillery Battalion in a Stryker Brigade Combat Team is 1 Headquarters & Headquarters Battery and 3 firing batteries.
 The firing batteries are in a 3 × 6 (3 batteries, 6 howitzers per battery) 155mm towed howitzer composition.

 The 1-108th FAR is organized of the following units: